HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf229.md

 ###  Deploying HCL Volt MX portlets into HCL DX

 For details on how to generate a Volt MX portlet using Iris, deploy it into HCL Digital Experience (DX), and verify that the portlet renders correctly on a DX page.
 Go to [Deploying HCL Volt MX portlets into HCL DX](../../extend_dx/integration/mx/example/integrate_mx_portlet_to_dx.md)

+## integration of HCL Leap with the existing Digital Experience (DX) environment.

+Integrate HCL Leap with HCL Digital Experience to improve agility, user experience, and automate processes within a unified digital platform.